 - your child is not trying to imitate sounds and actions by 12 months or isn't responding to simple commands

-If hearing problems are suspected, your doctor may refer you to an audiologist, someone who specializes in diagnosing and treating hearing loss and balance problems.
-You may also be referred to an otolaryngologist (also called an ENT doctor), who specializes in treating patients with diseases and disorders of the ears, nose, and throat.
+If hearing problems seem likely, your doctor might refer you to an audiologist (someone who specializes in diagnosing and treating hearing loss and balance problems).
+Your doctor also might have your child see an otolaryngologist (also called an ears, nose, and throat [ENT] doctor).

-A series of tests will help diagnose ANSD and rule out other hearing problems.
-Many of these are conducted as part of routine hearing screenings given to newborns.
+A series of tests can help diagnose ANSD and rule out other hearing problems.
+Many of these are part of routine hearing screenings given to newborns.
 They're also used to diagnose the condition in older kids.

 The tests won't cause pain or discomfort and in most cases do not require a hospital stay.